Synthoid/ExportSheetData/docs/general/dateformat.md

 Value | Description
 ----- | -----------
 Default | Use default JSON/XML date formats
-Custom | Specify time zone and formatting
+Custom | Specify time zone and formatting string

 > [!WARNING]
 > If your custom settings are not valid, default date-time formatting will be used.